grafana/grafana/contribute/backend/instrumentation.md

 ### Guarantee the existence of metrics

-If you want to guarantee the existence of metrics before any observations has happened, you can use a couple of helper methods available in the `pkg/infra/metrics/metricutil` package.
+To guarantee the existence of metrics before any observations have happened, you can use the helper methods available in the `pkg/infra/metrics/metricutil` package.

 ### How to collect and visualize metrics locally